Hervey Bay Swim-With-Whales Impact Study

 Our Hervey Bay Swim-With-Whales Impact Study is specially designed to allow our passengers to enter the water as part of our research on how immersive (in-water) activities in Hervey Bay affect humpback whales.
 Here are some main points to note:

 - This is an exclusive opportunity for a maximum of nine swimmers per trip, departing on select days at 7:00am (6:15 check-in) from Urangan Harbour.
-Due to restrictions about entering the water with whale calves, the trips will be offered only in the first half of whale season: from 15 July through to 10 September 2019.
+Due to restrictions about entering the water with whale calves, the trips will be offered only in the first half of whale season: from July 27th to September 8th, 2020.

 - This is not a free-swim activity.
 You must hold on to a “mermaid line” (a rope extended from the vessel) and passengers cannot enter the water if whales have already approached the vessel within the legally mandated 100-metres.
 You must also stay in the water for the duration of the in-water activity, even if whales leave the area and/or visibility in the bay is low.